SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Experiments

-\paragraph{Reduced Hedging Language.} Table~\ref{tab:language_style} shows a 22.8\% decrease in hedging language---words such as \textit{may}, \textit{might}, and \textit{could}---dropping from 1.88 to 1.45 occurrences per 1,000 words.
-In contrast, assertive language including \textit{demonstrate}, \textit{achieve}, and \textit{outperform} remained virtually unchanged ($-$0.4\%).
-This asymmetry is informative: if the shift were driven by evolving research norms, one would expect assertive language to increase in tandem.
-Instead, the selective removal of uncertainty markers suggests that LLM-assisted writing systematically strips epistemic caution rather than adding confident claims, potentially inflating perceived contribution strength.
+This asymmetry is informative: if driven by evolving research norms, one would expect assertive language to increase in tandem.
+Instead, selective removal of uncertainty markers is consistent with LLM-assisted writing stripping epistemic caution in ML/NLP abstracts, although we do not claim this characterizes all scientific prose; generalization to other disciplines remains future work.